mcgurk/Raspberry-Amiga-Emulation/README.md

 # Raspberry-Amiga-Emulation
 Emulating Amiga with Raspberry Pi

-PAL machine with 50Hz output.
+PAL machine with 50Hz output using RetroPie and Amiberry.

+(If you want standalone Amiga without RetroPie-menus, use Amibian.)

 ## Get RetroPie
 Download RetroPie image and write it SD-card (If you use Windows, Rufus is easy.
 With Linux all you need is dd-command)